TosbackCgusBridge-Bot/CGUs-versions/Drudgereport/Privacy Policy.md

 The new #salesgamechangerspodcast is live with our own Erik @Requidan!
 Thanks @IESBD for the great opportunity.
 Listen here: bit.ly/2ph2mNQ #podcast pic.twitter.com/pwmF…

-Yesterday
+About 2 days ago

 My week on Twitter : 6 Mentions, 56.5K Mention Reach, 4 Likes, 8 Retweets, 9.64K Retweet Reach.
 See yours with sumall.com/performan… pic.twitter.com/O31t…

-Yesterday
+About 2 days ago

 Viewability is a constant struggle in our industry.
 It's ok to change course, but the important thing is to maintain UX while providing quality access to premium audiences.
 Here's how we did it: goo.gl/xAwgyH

-About a day ago
+About 2 days ago

 Our biggest fans this week: @lizthatch, @Nicole\_Kosar, @jscottshipman.
 Thank you! via sumall.com/thankyou?… pic.twitter.com/EPBJ…

-About 2 days ago
+About 3 days ago

 .@adexchanger #PROGIO is right around the corner!
 Expert leaders across our ecosystem including our own Erik @Requidan will be talking about the industry's hot topics &. more.
 Don't miss out! #programmatic #adtech pic.twitter.com/SVii…

-About 3 days ago
+About 4 days ago

 Intermarkets is committed to bringing together advertisers and consumers via high-quality content across digital channels and devices.